xiaoyingpu/csci208/project/11_list_comprehension.md

-# 11. built in list comprehensions
+# 11. Built in list comprehensions

 Yes Clojure has list comprehensions using macro `for`.